-In addition, the 2^{nd} FRL did not include gases other than CO2 because the lack of reliable data and also, they were likely insignificant for the activities included in the 2^{nd} FRL.
-However, non-CO2 gases (CH4 and N2O) were included in the GHG inventory for the LULUCF sector.
+In addition, the 2^{nd} FRL did not include gases other than carbon dioxide (CO2) because the lack of reliable data and also, they were likely insignificant for the activities included in the 2^{nd} FRL.
+However, non-CO2 gases (methane (CH4) and nitrous oxide (N2O)) were included in the GHG inventory for the LULUCF sector.